-Last decade's efforts towards a future Internet architecture have mainly focused on end-host
+Last decade's efforts towards a future Internet architecture1 have mainly focused on end-host reachability, revisiting concepts (e.g., IP identifier/locator split) to address end-to-end security, mobility and routing issues.

-&lt;sup>1While Future Internet is a hot topic these days, the first wave on re-thinking the core Internet architecture can be dated back to the early 90's, when an increasing signs of strains on the fundamental architecture motivated the IETF a planned process for the architectural evolution as expressed by Clark et al. in RFC 1287 [30] entitled "Future of Internet Architecture."
-Later in 1995, Shenker argued for a new service model for the future Internet [31] to accommodate the reachability, revisiting concepts (e.g., IP identifier/locator split) to address end-to-end security, mobility and routing issues.
 All of these proposals are more-or-less host-centric.
-Recent research activities however point to a new way of looking at networking from a content/information-centric perspective [3, 22].
-The Internet has shifted from being a simple host connectivity infrastructure to a platform enabling massive content production and content delivery, transforming the way information is generated and consumed.
+Recent research activities however point to a new way of looking at networking from a content/information-centric perspective [19, 20].2 The Internet has shifted from being a simple host connectivity infrastructure to a platform enabling massive content production and content delivery, transforming the way information is generated and consumed.
 From its original design, the Internet carries datagrams inserted by sending hosts in a best effort manner, agnostic to the semantics and purpose of the data transport.
-There is a sense that the network could do more [23] and better given that today's use of the network is about retrieval of named pieces of data (e.g., URL, service, user identity) rather than specific destination host connections [24].
-The Internet protocol suite (TCP/IP) is inherently unfair and inefficient for data dissemination purposes (e.g., multiple flows of P2P applications, redundant information over the wires [25]).
-With this in mind, the content-oriented research thread advocates for enhancements at the inter-networking layer not to be limited to QoS or routing scalability: data persistence, availability and authentication [26] of the data itself may be beneficial in-network capabilities to be embraced from design.
+There is a sense that the network could do more [21] and better given that today's use of the network is about retrieval of named pieces of data (e.g., URL, service, user identity) rather than specific destination host connections [22].
+The Internet protocol suite (TCP/IP) is inherently unfair and inefficient for data dissemination purposes (e.g., multiple flows of P2P applications, redundant information over the wires [23]).
+With this in mind, the content-oriented research thread advocates for enhancements at the inter-networking layer not to be limited to QoS or routing scalability: data persistence, availability and authentication [24] of the data itself may be beneficial network capabilities from design.